Educational resource about Bluetooth technology and wireless connectivity

 Troubleshooting Bluetooth Protocol Analysis Issues

-If you're experiencing connection drops with speakers, try these troubleshooting steps:
+If you're experiencing interference with car kits, try these troubleshooting steps:

 Check for interference from other wireless devices in the Firmware Engineering environment